Ray Dalio: Rise to prominence

 Dalio was co-CEO of Bridgewater for 10 months before announcing in March 2017 that he would step down as part of a company-wide shakeup by April 15.
-Dalio sold his last shares in the hedge fund in 2025.
+In September 2022, Dalio handed over his voting rights to Bridgewater's board of directors and stepped down as co-chief investment officer, completing his operational exit from the firm.
+Dalio sold his last shares in Bridgewater and left its board of directors in 2025, completing his full separation from the firm he had founded nearly five decades earlier.

+Since late 2025, Dalio has managed his personal investments directly through the Dalio Family Office, assuming the role of de-facto chief investment officer following the unexpected departure of a previous Wall Street executive who had held that position.
+He subsequently recruited Steven Kryger, a former Bridgewater executive who had led Dalio's research team, as co-chief investment officer for global macro strategy, and appointed Alma DeMetropolis, a former JPMorgan Chase executive, as deputy CEO of the family office.

+In early 2026, the Dalio Family Office disclosed its U.S. stock portfolio for the first time since the pandemic via a regulatory 13F filing, reporting approximately $503 million in U.S. equities, more than 75 percent of which was allocated to gold-based exchange-traded funds.

 Investment philosophy

-According to Dalio, Bridgewater Associates is a "global macro firm", investing around economic trends, such as changes in exchange rates, inflation, and G.D.P. growth.
+According to Dalio, Bridgewater Associates is a "global macro firm", investing around economic trends, such as changes in exchange rates, inflation, and GDP growth.
 Dalio's strategy mainly focuses on currency and fixed income markets.
-Dalio also popularized the risk parity approach, which he uses for risk management and diversification within Bridgewater Associates.
+Dalio also popularized the risk parity approach, which he uses for risk management and diversification within Bridgewater.
 Dalio began using the term "d-process" in February 2009 to describe the deleveraging and deflationary process of the subprime mortgage industry as distinct from a recession, and subsequently incorporated the term into his investment philosophy.